 Main Subheading

 The skeletal system is a complex organ system that provides the basic framework and support for the human body.
-It is comprised of bones, cartilage, ligaments, and tendons, all working together to perform a variety of essential functions.
+Now, it is comprised of bones, cartilage, ligaments, and tendons, all working together to perform a variety of essential functions.
 While many might think of the skeletal system as simply a static structure that holds us up, it's actually a dynamic and ever-changing system that is vital for our overall health and well-being.

 Comprehensive Overview